hLuo27/hLuo27.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Scientist at Lazard interested in causal inference, statistics in finance/social sciences, and the ethics of artificial intelligence.
-I graduated summa cum laude from the University of California, Berkeley in May 2020 with a BA in statistics and applied math.
+I'm a Senior Data Scientist at Lazard interested in statistical applications to finance/social sciences and the ethics of artificial intelligence.
+I graduated summa cum laude from the University of California, Berkeley with a BA in statistics and applied math.
+I am currently pursuing a part-time MS in computer science from the University of Texas at Austin.

-I also write about the stories of players, coaches, and leaders of Asian descent in hockey at [Asian Americans in Hockey](https://asianamericansinhockey.com/)
+I also write about the stories of players, coaches, and leaders of Asian descent in hockey at https://www.asianamericansinhockey.com/